RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ```
 >**Figure 1:** Process flow chart for the experiment.

-a. *Project Setup:* The UR5 robot arm is installed, with sensors and vision system ready to record data.
+1. *Project Setup:* The UR5 robot arm is installed, with sensors and vision system ready to record data.
-b. *Define Experiment Parameters:* Reference points of drop locations and test objects with varying characteristics are selected.
+2. *Define Experiment Parameters:* Reference points of drop locations and test objects with varying characteristics are selected.
-c. *ROS-Based Software Configuration:* The robot movements are configured using ROS2 software to ensure repeatability.
+3. *ROS-Based Software Configuration:* The robot movements are configured using ROS2 software to ensure repeatability.
-d. *Conduct Experiment:* Robotic arm drops test objects, with the sensors and vision system recording the drop locations and trajectories.
+4. *Conduct Experiment:* Robotic arm drops test objects, with the sensors and vision system recording the drop locations and trajectories.
-e. *Data Collection:* Vision system and sensor data are collected, such as target point deviations.
+5. *Data Collection:* Vision system and sensor data are collected, such as target point deviations.
-f. *Analysis:* Data are processed to determine how specified variables influence deviations.
+6. *Analysis:* Data are processed to determine how specified variables influence deviations.
-g. *Iterate (if necessary):* Conduct experiments with adjusted parameters if needed for confirmation
+7. *Iterate (if necessary):* Conduct experiments with adjusted parameters if needed for confirmation
-h. *Report Findings:* Findings are compiled, and conclusions are provided for future improvements.
+8. *Report Findings:* Findings are compiled, and conclusions are provided for future improvements.

 ## E. Sensor Intergration
   This project aims to develop a ROS 2-based robotic manipulation system that integrates a UR5 robotic arm, *OptiTrack motion capture technology*, and *ArUco markers* for precise object tracking and manipulation.
 The goal is to enable the UR5 to autonomously pick up various test objects, identify them using ArUco marker detection, and drop them from a predefined height.
 ROS 2 will be used for motion planning, perception, and real-time communication, ensuring seamless coordination between different subsystems.
 This experiment will contribute to research in robotic grasping, object manipulation, and vision-based control.